wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-business-continuity/includes/target-areas-improve.md

 [ ![The Areas of improvement report View 1](../media/effectiveness-improved-1.png) ](../media/effectiveness-improved-1-lightbox.png#lightbox)

-**Manageable work levels**: Employees with an increase of 4+ hours in both collaboration hours and workweek span may be experiencing difficulty managing their workloads, and may benefit from task prioritization and workload balancing.
+**Manageable work levels**: Employees with an increase of 4+ hours in both collaboration hours and workweek span might be experiencing difficulty managing their workloads and might benefit from task prioritization and workload balancing.

-**Sustained working cadence**: Employees with a significant decrease in virtual collaboration may not be equipped with the tools (laptop, internet, or VPN) or resources and direction required to get their work done remotely.
-They may benefit from better tools, training, and guidance.
+**Sustained working cadence**: Employees with a significant decrease in virtual collaboration might not be equipped with the tools (laptop, internet, or VPN) or resources and direction required to get their work done remotely.
+They might benefit from better tools, training, and guidance.

-**Work-life integration**: Employees may find it difficult to create boundaries between work and home when both are taking place in the same environment.
-Creating team expectations around virtual collaboration norms and sharing best practices on creating boundaries may help maintain well-being.
+**Work-life integration**: Employees might find it difficult to create boundaries between work and home when both are taking place in the same environment.
+Creating team expectations around virtual collaboration norms and sharing best practices on creating boundaries might help maintain wellbeing.

 **Manager guidance**: Regular manager one-on-ones are critical for establishing rapport, creating an environment of empathy and trust, and managing workloads.
 Employees with regular one-on-ones may see less increase in collaboration hours and workweek span in the shift to  remote work.